wwsd/wwsd.github.io/_posts/2015-12-05-Getting-Started-With-Jekyll.md

 ##### Docs

-The main documentation page is your main place for information on how jekyll works
+The official documentation page is your main place for information on how jekyll works

 [jekyllrb.com/docs/home/](http://jekyllrb.com/docs/home/)